Louisiana Highway 18: Route description

 LA 18 begins as an undivided, two lane road in downtown Donaldsonville as Bayou Road, which runs parallel to the Mississippi River.
 It intersects with the Sunshine Bridge (LA 70) east of Donaldsonville, the Veterans Memorial Bridge (LA 3213) in Wallace, and Interstate 310 near Luling as it continues downriver.
 At Bridge City, LA 18 leaves the river and briefly merges with U.S. Highway 90 northbound, then turns east along Seven Oaks Blvd. while U.S. 90 crosses the Mississippi River via the Huey P. Long Bridge.
-LA 18 meets and briefly cojoins the alternate river road, LA 541.
+LA 18 meets and briefly conjoins the alternate river road, LA 541.
 When LA 18 enters Westwego, LA 18 becomes 4th Street but still continues parallel to the river.
 In Gretna, LA 18 turns south, away from the river: first onto Huey P. Long Avenue for one block, then east along 5th Street to Lafayette Street.
 LA 18 then goes south and ends at the intersection of Lafayette St. and the Westbank Expressway.